Egg Donation Timeline with Family Creations

 egg donor screening interview

-After completing these screenings and receiving legal clearance, you will begin the medical portion of the egg donation process.
+After completing these screenings and receiving legal clearance, you will begin the medical portion of our egg donation process step-by-step process.

-You will receive a calendar outlining a series of medications that you will take for around 2-4 weeks leading up to your egg retrieval.
-Medications may vary but typically include birth control pills, Lupron, Antagon, follicle-stimulating hormone Gonal F, Doxycline, and hCG.
+Once you’ve reached this stage of our egg donation process step by step process, you will receive a calendar outlining a series of medications that you will take for 2-4 weeks leading up to your egg retrieval.
+Medications may vary but typically include birth control pills, Lupron, Antagon, follicle-stimulating hormone Gonal F, Doxycycline, and hCG.

-You will be in regular contact with your doctor throughout the entire egg donation process.
-While taking your medications, you will need to attend several doctor’s appointments (usually between 3 and 10 appointments over the course of these 2-4 weeks).
+You will be in regular contact with your doctor throughout the entire egg donation timeline.
+While taking your medications, you will need to attend several doctor’s appointments (usually between 3 and 10 appointments over these 2-4 weeks).
 Because the egg donation process is very time sensitive, these appointments are not flexible.

 doctors in an operating room

-Once it’s time for the egg retrieval, you will go back to the recipients’ doctor, who will carry out the procedure.
-This may require travel if the recipients are located in a different part of the country than you.
+Once it’s time for the egg retrieval, you will return to the doctor, who will carry out the procedure.
+This may require travel if the recipients are in a different part of the country than you.
 If traveling, you and an adult companion will typically stay at the doctor’s location for 4-10 days.
 There will be about 5 hours of doctors’ appointments within that period, but the rest of the time is yours!
-Many donors even describe this part of the process as a mini vacation.
+Many donors describe this part of our egg donation process step by step guide as a mini vacation.
+The procedure itself is quick and only takes about 30 minutes, but every possible step is taken to ensure your health and safety during the procedure, thus why you may need to stay for longer.

 You and your companion will go to the doctor’s office on the morning of your appointment.
-You will be given a light sedative, called twilight sleep, that will last for approximately 30 minutes.
+You will be given a light sedative called twilight sleep, which will last for approximately 30 minutes.
 While you are under, the doctor will use an ultrasound-guided needle to remove the eggs and follicles.
 You will not feel or remember anything.
 There will be anywhere from 5-25 eggs retrieved.
-Most donors return home the day after their appointment and are able to return to work/school immediately.
-This will be the completion of your egg donation process!
+Most donors return home the day after their appointment and can immediately return to work/school.

 Time and Commitment of Egg Donation